-&lt;sup>325 Source: 'A qualitative study of bereaved relatives' end of life experiences during the COVID-19 pandemic', (2021), Hanna J et al (2021) Palliative Medicine.
-Available at https://doi.org/10.1177/02692163211004210 highlighted the adverse impact that COVID-19 has had on people with a learning disability and their carers.
+Source: 'A qualitative study of bereaved relatives' end of life experiences during the COVID-19 pandemic', (2021), Hanna J et al (2021) Palliative Medicine.
+Available at https://doi.org/10.1177/02692163211004210

 5.6.2 Long-term conditions are a major challenge to the health care system with an increasing number of people living with multi-morbidity and preventable complications.
 Multi-morbidity is associated with poorer quality of life and health outcomes for our residents.
 Common long-term conditions such as type 2 diabetes, cardiovascular disease and chronic respiratory disease (COPD) are more common in East than West Merton.